Dichloromethane

-Dichloromethane (DCM or methylene chloride, methylene bichloride) is an organochlorine compound with the formula CH2Cl2.
-This colorless, volatile liquid with a chloroform-like, sweet odour is widely used as a solvent.
-Although it is not miscible with water, it is slightly polar, and miscible with many organic solvents.
+Dichloromethane (DCM, methylene chloride, or methylene bichloride) is an organochlorine compound with the formula CH2Cl2.
+This colorless, volatile liquid with a chloroform-like, sweet odor is widely used as a solvent.
+Although it is not miscible with water, it is slightly polar and miscible with many organic solvents.

 Occurrence

 Natural sources of dichloromethane include oceanic sources, macroalgae, wetlands, and volcanoes.
 However, the majority of dichloromethane in the environment is the result of industrial emissions.

 Production

 DCM is produced by treating either chloromethane or methane with chlorine gas at 400–500 °C. At these temperatures, both methane and chloromethane undergo a series of reactions producing progressively more chlorinated products.
 In this way, an estimated 400,000 tons were produced in the US, Europe, and Japan in 1993.

 The output of these processes is a mixture of chloromethane, dichloromethane, chloroform, and carbon tetrachloride as well as hydrogen chloride as a byproduct.
 These compounds are separated by distillation.

 DCM was first prepared in 1839 by the French chemist Henri Victor Regnault (1810–1878), who isolated it from a mixture of chloromethane and chlorine that had been exposed to sunlight.